Ahamed-Rahman/ZenoFuelStation_ITP/README.md

 - *🕒 Attendance Management*
   Workers can log their attendance and apply for leaves.

-- *📊 Inventory Monitoring*
+- *⛽ Fuel Sales Management*
-  Workers can check the inventory status and request restocking when necessary.
+  Workers are responsible for handling fuel sales transactions and ensuring accurate fuel dispensing.

 ---